awslabs/ec2-spot-workshops/content/karpenter/050_scaling/fis_experiment.md

 }
 ```

-If `status` is listed as `running` or `pending`, wait a few seconds and run the command again.
-If `status` is listed as `failed` or `cancelled` with `reason` as either `Target resolution returned empty set` or `Action cancelled` it means you do not have any Spot instances running with the `intent: apps` label and so no instance was selected for termination.
+If `status` is listed as `running`, wait a few seconds and run the command again.
+If `status` is listed as `failed` with `reason` as `Target resolution returned empty set` it means you do not have any Spot instances running with the `intent: apps` label and so no instance was selected for termination.

 You can watch how your cluster reacts to the notice with kube-ops-view.
 Recall you can get the URL for your kube-ops-view by running: